-When the Federal Reserve raises interest rates, you feel it.
+When the Federal Reserve raises or lowers interest rates, you feel it.

 “The Federal Reserve has its fingers in your pocketbook to a greater degree than the IRS,” says Michael Reese, a certified financial planner in Traverse City, Michigan.

 The committee sets monetary policy, primarily by raising or lowering the Fed’s target for the federal funds rate, which is used as the benchmark for a range of consumer interest rates.